KevinFraserLabs/Cloud-Implementation-Portfolio/hybrid-identity-lab.md

-## 🚀 On-Premises Simulation with Cloud Migration
+## 🚀 Hybrid Identity and Endpoint Management: On-Premises to Microsoft Intune 🚀

 This document outlines the foundation build of the on-premises network, domain, and deployment infrastructure.